Equivariant Deep Weight Space Alignment: Introduction

 The space of deep network weights has a complex structure since networks maintain their function under certain permutations of their weights.
 This fact makes it hard to perform simple operations over deep networks, such as averaging their weights or estimating similarity.
 It is therefore highly desirable to ``align" networks - find optimal permutations between the weight matrices of two networks.
 Weight Alignment is critical to many tasks that involve weight spaces.
 One key application is model merging and editing \citep{ainsworth2022git,wortsman2022model,stoica2023zipit,ilharco2022editing}, in which the weights of two or more models are (linearly) combined into a single model to improve their performance or enhance their capabilities.
 Weight alignment algorithms are also vital to the study of the loss landscape of deep networks \citep{entezari2022the}, a recent research direction that has gained increasing attention.
 Moreover, weight alignment induces an invariant distance function on the weight space that can be used for clustering and visualization.

 Since weight alignment is NP-hard \citep{ainsworth2022git}, current approaches rely primarily on local optimization of the alignment objective which is time-consuming and may lead to suboptimal solutions.
 Therefore, identifying methods with faster run time and improved alignment quality is an important research objective.
-A successful implementation of such methods would allow practitioners to perform weight alignment in real-time, for example, when merging models in federated or continual learning setups, or to perform operations that require computing many alignments in a reasonable time, such as weight space clustering.
+A successful implementation of such methods would allow practitioners to perform weight alignment in real time which is crucail for several applications.

+One example of such an application is federated learning setups where weight alignment can improve convergence speed and model quality when models are aligned before weight averaging is performed at each global step \cite{wang2020federated}.
+Additionally, the ability to align models in real-time is crucial for any task requiring the computation of multiple alignments in a reasonable time, including continual learning setups, weight space mixup \cite{shamsian2023data}, or clustering weight space data.

-Following a large body of works that suggested \emph{learning} to solve combinatorial optimization problems using deep learning architectures \citep{khalil2017learning,bengio2021machine,DBLP:journals/corr/abs-2102-09544}, we propose the first learning-based approach to weight alignment, called \ourmethod{}. \ourmethod{} is a neural network with a specialized architecture to predict high-quality weight alignments for a given distribution of data.
+Following a large body of works that suggested \emph{learning} to solve combinatorial optimization problems using deep learning architectures \citep{khalil2017learning,bengio2021machine,DBLP:journals/corr/abs-2102-09544}, we propose the first learning-based approach to weight alignment, called \ourmethod{}. \ourmethod{} is a neural network with a specialized architecture that is trained to predict high-quality weight alignments for a given distribution of models.
 A major benefit of our approach is that after a model has been trained, predicting the alignment between two networks amounts to a simple feed-forward pass through the network followed by an efficient projection step, as opposed to solving an optimization problem in other methods.